 Internal decorations

-Repair Category 1

-Notes Internal decorations are generally in fair and fresh condition.
+Repair Category 1 Notes Internal decorations are generally in fair condition.
+Further updating could be considered to personal preference in future.

 Cellars

-Repair Category N/A
+Repair Category N/A Notes

-Notes
+Electricity

-Electricity Repair Category 1 Notes The electrical system appears of a modern standard pattern.
-We understand the property has been rewired in the more recent past and assume electrical test certification is available as appropriate.
-We assume the PV panels were installed in line with the manufacturer's guidance and regulations.
+BANKA PERIOD Repair Category 1 Notes The electrical system appears of standard pattern.
+No recent testing was noted.
+We note one additional cable is loose to the side of the switchgear.
+We understand this was a previous connection to the external shed which has subsequently been removed.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.